OptiVorbis/OptiVorbis/README.md

                         increased compatibility with some players or dedicated purposes it may be advised to ignore this offset.
 The default value is false.
+                        - error_on_no_vorbis_streams=BOOLEAN
+                        Sets whether not finding any Vorbis stream within the Ogg container will be considered an error condition.
+                        The default value is true, which means that not finding any Vorbis stream will be considered an error.
+                        This usually is the most desirable behavior.
 ```

 # 📊 Testing and results